The Law & Economics of Online Age Verification and Parental Consent: App Store Edition

 Conclusion

-While app stores may be better-positioned than social-media companies to obtain either their users’ ages or verifiable parental consent, it remains the case that minors and parents, working together and using broadly available tools and practical means, are the lowest-cost avoiders of online harms.
+While some may claim that app stores are better-positioned than social-media companies to obtain either their users’ ages or verifiable parental consent, it remains the case that minors and parents, working together and using broadly available tools and practical means, are the lowest-cost avoiders of online harms.
 Under the First Amendment, those tools must be considered less-restrictive means to protect minors online than age-verification and parental-consent mandates like those proposed in recent years at both the state or federal level.